IneffableNoesis/IneffableNoesis/README.md

 </div>

 <div align="center">
 <h4> > I do not directly partake in fandoms and sitting in their "areas" is either sight-seeing or me just enjoying the map.
-SOME cosplays may be exclusively for looks, but there's plenty of info on my Carrd regarding my actual interests, so go take a peek :3</h4>
+SOME cosplays may be exclusively for looks, but again, there's plenty of info on my Carrd regarding my actual interests, so go take a peek :3</h4>
 </div>

 <p align="center">☘︎